Study smarter with Fiveable

 Get study guides, practice questions, and cheatsheets for all your subjects.
 Join 500,000+ students with a 96% pass rate.

-Culture shock isn't just an inconvenience—it's a predictable psychological process that affects every expatriate, international manager, and global team member.
-You're being tested on your ability to recognize where someone is in this journey and what interventions actually help at each stage.
-Understanding these stages transforms you from someone who simply survives cross-cultural transitions to someone who can coach others through them and design better onboarding programs for international assignments.
+Culture shock isn't just an inconvenience.
+It's a predictable psychological process that affects every expatriate, international manager, and global team member.
+Understanding these stages means you can recognize where someone is in the journey and what interventions actually help at each point.
+That's the difference between someone who simply survives a cross-cultural transition and someone who can coach others through one or design effective onboarding for international assignments.

-The stages follow a pattern that researchers call the U-curve (or W-curve when including reentry).
-The key insight?
-Culture shock is not a failure—it's a necessary part of adaptation.
-Don't just memorize the stage names; know what emotional and behavioral markers define each stage, what coping strategies work best, and how managers can support employees at different points in the curve.
-This is where exam questions get nuanced.
+The stages follow a pattern researchers call the U-curve (or W-curve when you include reentry).
+Culture shock is not a failure.
+It's a necessary part of adaptation.
+Beyond memorizing stage names, focus on the emotional and behavioral markers that define each stage, the coping strategies that work best, and how managers can support employees at different points in the curve.

-The journey begins with emotional peaks that can mask the challenges ahead.
-This stage is characterized by selective perception and idealization—the brain's way of managing novelty overload.
+The journey begins with an emotional peak that can mask the challenges ahead.
+This stage is defined by selective perception and idealization, which is the brain's way of managing novelty overload.

 When novelty wears off and daily realities set in, the emotional curve drops sharply.
 This phase involves cognitive overload as the brain struggles to process unfamiliar social cues, norms, and routines without its usual shortcuts.

-Compare: Adjustment vs. Adaptation—adjustment is about surviving (reducing negative symptoms), while adaptation is about thriving (building new capabilities).
-FRQs often ask you to distinguish between someone who has merely adjusted versus someone who has truly adapted—look for evidence of bicultural identity and deep local relationships.
+Compare: Adjustment vs. Adaptation: adjustment is about surviving (reducing negative symptoms), while adaptation is about thriving (building new capabilities).
+Exam questions often ask you to distinguish between someone who has merely adjusted versus someone who has truly adapted.
+Look for evidence of bicultural identity and deep local relationships, not just the absence of complaints.

-The journey doesn't end abroad—returning home triggers its own psychological process.
-Reentry shock occurs because the individual has changed, but they expect home to feel familiar.
+The journey doesn't end abroad.
+Returning home triggers its own psychological process.
+Reentry shock occurs because the individual has changed, but they expect home to feel the same as when they left.

-Compare: Culture Shock Stage vs. Reentry Shock Stage—both involve disorientation and frustration, but reentry shock is often more difficult because it's unexpected.
+Compare: Culture Shock Stage vs. Reentry Shock Stage: both involve disorientation and frustration, but reentry shock is often more difficult because it's unexpected.
+People anticipate that going abroad will be hard; they don't anticipate that coming home will be.
 Organizations frequently neglect reentry support, making this a key area for exam questions about expatriate management failures.

 | Concept | Best Examples |